Edmondson railway ticket: Use in other countries

 In Canada, Edmondson tickets were used on Toronto-area GO Train service from service inception in 1967 until 1989.

 In Czechoslovakia there were two printing houses that produced Edmondson tickets, the first in Prague from 1898 until 1999, the second in Vrútky, both part of the state transportation publishing house NADAS, since privatized as NADAS AFGH s. r. o.
 (Ltd.).
 In 1993 Czechoslovakia split into the Czech Republic and Slovakia and the state railway company ČSD was divided into České dráhy (ČD) and Železnice Slovenskej republiky (ŽSR).
 The Prague printing house produced 50,000 tickets per day until start of decrement.
 Since 1999 ČD stopped ordering these tickets and production stopped.
 In 1999, the new private narrow-gauge railway company Jindřichohradecké místní dráhy (JHMD, Local Railways of Jindřichův Hradec surroundings) bought the machine accessories from Prague and since 2000 it has run its own printing house at Kamenice nad Lipou, for its own use and for nostalgic trips on ČD and a number of museum railways.
 JHMD has one of two extant Goebl printing machines from 1895 in the world, together with four newer machines.
 In the eighties, at ten of the biggest railway stations in Czechoslovakia special mechanical printing machines were used, which printed tickets in Edmondson's format.

 They are still used in Paraguay by the Ferrocarril Presidente Don Carlos Antonio Lopez, now Ferrocarriles del Paraguay SA (2011).

 The government-owned Sri Lanka Railways uses second-hand machines purchased from the Netherlands to print their tickets.

 In Japan, most local railway tickets keep the Edmondson format.
 These are modern magnetic back tickets issued by vending machines, punched by automatic station entry gates and collected at the exit gates.
 In some rural stations hand-punching by railway employees is still done.

-Due to the Japanese occupation of Korea, South Korea used to use the Edmondson tickets for certain types of trains until the introduction of computer in ticket issuing.
-In some local lines and lower-grade trains, Edmondson format was used even after the computerisation for a while before magnetic stripped card-shape tickets became in use.
-The ticket was usually hand-punched by employees at the boarding gate, which now replaced by Trust system process.
+Due to the Japanese occupation of Korea, South Korea used to use Edmondson tickets for certain types of trains until the introduction of computerized tickets.
+In some local lines and lower-grade trains, Edmondson format was used after the computerization for a while before magnetic striped card-shape tickets came into use.
+The ticket was usually hand-punched by employees at the boarding gate, which is now replaced by a proof-of-payment process.

 On the Taiwan Railway Administration lines, tickets for local trains also keep the Edmondson format as in Japan.
 Reserved tickets on the Tzu-Chiang express and high speed rail tickets have a larger format.
 Some tourist lines (e.g., the Pingxi Line) still use Edmondson tickets.
 In some cases, the combination of station names on the ticket are interpreted as auspicious, making them a collectable.

 The Edmondson tickets have been discontinued on Indian Railways but are still used sparingly and continue on heritage railways in India, such as the Nilgiri Mountain Railway.

+In Brazil, the São Paulo Metro used Edmondson tickets from it's inception in 1974 until 2026, where they were phased out in favor of QR Code tickets.